 Some basic patterns on the circle

-One more interesting pattern is formed by the minor pentatonic scale.
+- The pentatonic scale – one more interesting pattern is formed by the minor pentatonic scale.
 The minor pentatonic scale is a five note scale.
-For more information on the minor pentatonic scale, check out this post from Skoove: The beginner’s guide to the piano blues scale

-Remember the formula for the minor pentatonic scale is 1 – ♭3 – 4 -5 – ♭7.
+Remember, the formula for the minor pentatonic scale degrees are 1 – ♭3 – 4 -5 – ♭7.
 In the key of C, this spelled C – E♭ – F – G – B♭.
 Find all of these pitches on the circle and then draw lines to connect them.
-Do you see how they form a star shape on the circle?
+On the circle of fourths these notes all connect to form a circle.
 This pattern appears for every minor pentatonic scale, no matter the key.

 Interactive circle of fifth